JeffreyCooper/hello-world01/README.md

 # hello-world01
-Test repository to learn use of github.
+Test repository to learn use of Github.
 Includes test of using branches to alter files, review changes, and commit to separate branch before altering the master branch.